GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

         </thead>
         <tbody>
             <tr>
-                <td>The user must be able to register yourself
+                <td>The user must be able to register himself
                     using his Google or Facebook account.
 The user can also be able to create a new account using Email and passoword only</td>
                 <td>